supernomad/quantum/docs/quick-start.rst

  Quick Start
 #############

 ``quantum`` by default runs in an insecure mode.
-These defaults facilitate ease of access and should be overriden as needed in your infrastructure.
-For detailed information runing within a production environment and security see the docs on :doc:`operating quantum <operation>` and :doc:`on security <security>`.
+These defaults facilitate ease of access and should be overridden as needed in your infrastructure.
+For detailed information running within a production environment and security see the docs on :doc:`operating quantum <operation>` and :doc:`on security <security>`.

 To run ``quantum``, you will need a basic etcd service and two servers that can both access your etcd service.
 Go ahead and :doc:`install quantum <install>` on your two servers under test, and once installed ensure that the two servers can communicate with each other via udp on port ``1099``.
 You can then run the following on the two servers under test to verify your installation and start up your first cluster: